-Lake of the Woods Schools serves breakfast and lunch each school day.
-All breakfasts and lunches are to be “pre-paid”.
-Money for breakfast and/or lunch purchases may be sent with your child/children to school or mailed to the school.
-Your child/children may pay each day, weekly or monthly, whichever works out best for you.
+Lake of the Woods Schools serves breakfast and lunch each day that school is in session.
+All breakfasts and lunches are to be “pre-paid”, therefore money for breakfast and/or lunch purchases may be either mailed, or sent with your child to the school.
+Your child may pay daily, weekly, or monthly whichever works best for you.
 A computerized system is used for keeping track of each student’s meal account (our food account program handles individual accounts not family accounts).

-Checks are to be made payable to Lake of the Woods School.
-Students account balance at the end of each school year will follow them into the next school year.
-When the student graduates the balance is refunded to the parent/guardian.
+If making payment via check, please make it payable to Lake of the Woods School.
+A student’s account balance at the end of each school year will follow them into the next school year.
+When a student graduates the balance is refunded to the parent/guardian.

 The District is moving forward with specific collection actions when school lunch accounts go delinquent.

 Step 2: If there is no response to the initial letter regarding the delinquent account as noted above, a second letter is provided to parents/guardians of the student whose account continues to be in arrears.
 This letter provides the same information regarding the account as the initial letter.
-However, it also includes specific language regarding specific collection action that me be taken should they fail to respond by bringing the account current.
-The action proposed may include filing of a claim in Conciliation Court.
-Parents/guardians will be informed that any costs incurred for the collection through the Conciliation Court process will be added to the account balance that is forwarded for collection.
-The parents/guardians will be advised that they have 30 days from the date of the letter to bring the account current or additional collection action will be taken.
+However, it also includes specific language regarding collection action that may be taken should they fail to respond by bringing the account current.
+The action proposed may include the filing of a claim in Conciliation Court.
+Parents/guardians will be billed for any costs incurred for the collection through the Conciliation Court process.
+Parents/Guardians will be advised that they have 30 days from the date of the letter to bring the account current or additional collection action will be taken.

-If your child has any food allergies, please contact, Brenda Wahl in Food Service or our school nurse.
-Upon written request from a parent, Lake of the Woods School must provide lactose reduced milk or milk fortified with lactase or milk with lactobacillus acidophilus.
 In keeping with the intent of Lake of the Woods School Wellness Policy, elementary students will not be able to purchase items from the Bear’s Den.
 The Lake of the Woods School’s lunch program must offer 5 components to students in order to receive reimbursements from the state and federal government.
 Students can choose to take 3, 4, or 5 of the components that are offered.
-Menus will be sent home with your elementary child each month and, are available in the District Office, Elementary Office, High School Office and on our website, www.lakeofthewoodsschool.org Menus are sent to both the Baudette Region and Northern Light and to the local radio stations, KQ92 and KJ102.

-If you have any questions or concerns, please call Cece in the District Office at 634-2735 ext.
+If you have any questions or concerns, please call Jill Olson in the District Office at 634-2735 ext.
 1501 or email at firstname.lastname@example.org.

 U.S. Department of Agriculture